afifmoh6923/fpga-tetris-basys3/README.md

 ---

-## 📸 Screenshots (Coming Soon)
+## Notes (Coming Soon)

-- Game rendering on VGA
-- Score updates on 7-segment
-- Win/loss state visuals
+- Possible Bugs
+- Unmentioned Additions
+- How to implement
+- How to play

 ---